raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 Now you can start writing the program for your experiment.
 To do this, you'll need to plan your coding sessions, understand the best way to write the program for your experiment, and ensure that it will work on the Astro Pis on the ISS.

-To help with planning, we've put together a guide for Phase 2 that provides useful tips for facilitating your team's coding.
+To help with planning, we've put together some useful tips for Phase 2 that will facilitate your team's coding.

 --- collapse ---
 ---